Club Directory

 Contact: sips4ubc@gmail.com

 Mandate: Terpsichore aims to create an inclusive environment by embracing diversity and creating an environment where dancers of all backgrounds feel welcomed and valued.
 By cultivating a sense of togetherness, teamwork, and mutual support among members, dancers are able to be creative in a safe environment.
-Treating fellow dancers, instructors, and collaborators with kindness, empathy, and consideration is of high priority to all Terpsichore dancers.
+Treating fellow dancers, instructors, and collaborators with kindness, empathy, and consideration is of high priority to all Terpsicore dancers.

 Description: Terpsichore is a fun and energetic contemporary/jazz club for students with previous dance experience.
 It provides a space for students to continuously improve their abilities, participating in regular weekly practices and coming together to create choreography which they perform at the annual Spring Gala.
 Students are given the opportunity to lead warm ups and choreography for weekly classes.